Full-time: Three years, Part-time: Five to six years.

 Within the History modules you will cover a wide range of material, which will provide you with useful historical topics that are part of the school curriculum at both GCSE and A Level.
 In addition, you may also wish to undertake modules with a more practical focus such as the Community History Project.
 The course has strong elements of local, national and international history.

-All third year students will undertake a dissertation in either Education or History.
+All final year students will undertake a dissertation in either Education or History.

 For a concise summary of the main features of this course, see our course specification.